jvanlier/jvanlier.github.io/_posts/2017-07-29-practical_statistics_for_coders_part_one.md

-A faster way of doing that is just calling the survial function, which is 1-the CDF:
+A faster way of doing that is just calling the Survival Function, which is 1-the CDF:

 ```python